Hala-Kaisi/Fynder/README.md

 For help getting started with Flutter, view Flutter's [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### Individual Contribution

+* Accesible from the details of every dart file in lib/ folder.